thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## 1 abundance aquifer_1 aquifer_6    12    12      33.5 0.0282
 ```

 A p-value of 0.028!
 This is higher than the value given by the t-test (0.012).
 That is because the Wilcox test is a less powerful test: it is less likely to detect differences in means, assuming they exist.
+Interpreting the number in the same way, if the two groups really had identical distributions, we would get results this extreme only about 2.8% of the time.

 ## more than two means {-}